Chair: Graham P. Ramsden

 Course explores and analyzes comparatively the formulation and substance of the foreign policies of selected major powers: the United States, Russia, People's Republic of China and Japan.
 May be repeated if country of emphasis differs.
 P: So. stdg.

 PLS 343.
-National Security and Strategic Studies.
+Bombs and Rockets: National Security Policy.
 3 credits.
 OD

 PLS 345.
 International Political Economy.
 3 credits.
 AY, FA

 Overview of political problems and issues associated with world economic relationships and development.
 Political aspects of international trade, monetary and debt relations, aid relationships, technology transfers, and migration.
 Importance of national and multinational actors and a review of various ideological perspectives.
 P: So. stdg.

 PLS 347.
 International Regimes.
 3 credits.
 AY, FA

 Course considers major theories in international relations that begin with the assumption that the world is dominated by webs of formal and informal agreements that facilitate co-operation and limit the sovereignty of nation-states.
 The course considers the possibilities these relational webs (regimes) hold for the gloval community.
 P: So. stdg.